A heart abnormality detection and emergency medical response system for senior citizens

 Adobe Illustrator, Procreate, Balsamiq, Adobe XD, Arduino, Java

-User Interviews, Persona Building, Sketching, Prototyping, Affinity Diagramming, Usability Testing, Requirement Gathering, Software Development
+User Interviews, Persona Building, Sketching, Wireframing, Prototyping, Affinity Diagramming, Usability Testing, Requirement Gathering, App Development, Cognitive Walkthroughs, Storyboarding

 We designed and developed a heart abnormality detection and response system called KardiaCare, comprising of a wearable sensor & mobile application that can detect abnormalities in heart rhythms and inform emergency contacts as well as request emergency medical help from the nearest hospital.

-This project was my undergraduate thesis where we did the major software design and development.
+This project was my undergraduate thesis where we did the major app design and development.
 The design was later iterated upon as a graduate course project.

-As the project lead during my undergraduate study, I led the design and software development of the project, including the development of our algorithm for anomaly detection.
+As the project lead during my undergraduate study, I led the design and app development, including the development of our algorithm for anomaly detection.
 During the graduate course, I conducted and analyzed user interviews, and walkthroughs, and co-created the low and medium fidelity prototypes.

 So, what was the problem?

-For senior citizens globally, cardiovascular diseases are a leading cause of death, more so due to lack of timely help - delays in the same (especially in India due to lack of available medical resources) are common, more so if the adults live alone, leading to avoidable loss of lives.
+For senior citizens globally, cardiovascular diseases are a leading cause of death, often due to delayed timely help (especially in India due to lack of available medical resources), more so if the adults live alone, leading to avoidable loss of lives.